 The tarpaulin is secured with removable bows to hold it in place and features a door header that swivels outwards to allow for loading from the top or the end.
-The roof bows not only support the tarpaulin but also provide stability to the container.
+The roof bows not only support the tarpaulin but also increase stability to the container.

 End doors also provide additional flexibility which allows for easier loading.
-The dimensions of these containers vary, but they tend to have a larger capacity because they are not limited by a roof.
+The dimensions of these containers vary, but they tend to have a larger capacity because they are not restricted by a roof.

 Uses for Open Top Containers

 These useful containers are ideal for loading scrap metal and timber via large cranes.
 Some companies use these containers for shipping large machinery because the items can just be loaded right into the container from the end and then covered with a tarpaulin.
 Loading and unloading these containers is a lot easier than loading a conventional storage container.

-Open top containers are also used extensively for removal of waste items or bulk recycling products.
+Open top containers are also used extensively for the removal of waste items or bulk recycling products.
 Once items have been sorted and weighed, they are loaded into these containers and then shipped on cargo ships.

 Some of the items that are commonly stored or shipped in an open top container include: